Pre-Show Meetings/Site Inspection

 Audio Technician Meeting

-Where will he/she will be set up
+Where the audio booth will be set up

 Test run